 - Whether Chevron deference should be afforded to a federal agency’s reasonable interpretation of an arguably ambiguous express preemption provision in a statute that it administers.

-To read more of Larry Ebner’s Coventry Health Care post-hearing analysis, which appeared in March 2, 2017 editions of Law360, click/press the DOWNLOAD button above.
+To read more of Larry Ebner’s Coventry Health Care post-hearing analysis, which appeared in March 2, 2017 editions of Law360, click here.